-While Maximinus was eventually murdered by his own troops, there was still now sense of loyality toward the joint emperors Balbinus and Pupienus.
-Despite the end to the threat of Maximinus, the Praetorian Guards stormed the palce and dragged both emperors out into the streets and murdered them.
+While Maximinus was eventually murdered by his own troops, there was still now a sense of loyalty toward the joint emperors Balbinus and Pupienus.
+Despite the end to the threat of Maximinus, the Praetorian Guards stormed the palace and dragged both emperors out into the streets, and murdered them.
 The Guards then hailed Gordian III as emperor in May 238 AD.

 In the north, the Goths crossed the Danube and Rome responded.
 After being pushed back once again, a new threat began to emerge from the East led by Shapur I – king of the Persians.

-In 243 AD, the Roman headed straight into a confrontation with the Persians.
+In 243 AD, the Romans headed straight into a confrontation with the Persians.
 They marched into Syria and enjoyed much initial success.
 During this campaign, Timesitheus died suddenly of an illness.
-This event thrusted the young Gordian III into a world for which he was still unprepared at the age of 19.
+This event had thrust the young Gordian III into a world for which he was still unprepared at the age of 19.

 Titles and Powers, 238-244 AD